cs8903-fall-2025/project/README.md

 ## Directory Structure

 This project is setup as a monorepo.
 The `apps` directory contains the executables: website and web app.
-The `packages` contains shared code.
+The `packages` directory contains shared code.
 Apps and packages can import from packages.
 Apps should never import from other apps.

 ## Tooling